grimmlab/easyPheno/docs/source/tutorials/tut_adv_adjustexisting.rst

 e.g. `LinearRegression <https://github.com/grimmlab/easyPheno/blob/main/easypheno/model/linearregression.py>`_
 and `Mlp <https://github.com/grimmlab/easyPheno/blob/main/easypheno/model/mlp.py>`_, which we will use for demonstration purposes in this HowTo.

+Besides the written documentation, we recorded the tutorial video shown below with similar content.

 Adjust prediction model
 """"""""""""""""""""""""""